Outline of herbs and spices: What type of things are herbs and spices?

 Herbs – Herbs are plant-based ingredients that primarily come from the leafy green parts of plants, such as leaves, stems, and flowers.
-They are typically used fresh or dried, and their flavors are often milder and more aromatic.
+They are typically used fresh or dried, and their flavors are often milder and more aromatic than spices.
 Herbs are commonly added toward the end of cooking to preserve their delicate flavors and are often used in larger quantities compared to spices.
 They are versatile in both savory and some sweet dishes.
 Examples of popular herbs include basil, mint, parsley, cilantro, and rosemary, all of which enhance the flavor profile of a dish with their fresh, fragrant qualities.

 Spices – Spices, on the other hand, are derived from other parts of the plant, such as seeds, roots, bark, or flowers.
 They are typically dried and sometimes ground into powders, and they tend to have stronger, more intense flavors compared to herbs.
 Spices are often used in smaller quantities due to their potency and are known for adding heat, depth, or warmth to a dish.
 They are used throughout cooking to build flavors and are especially important in creating complex spice blends.
 Common examples of spices include cinnamon (from bark), ginger (from root), cumin (from seeds), and cloves (from flower buds), all of which bring bold, distinctive tastes to a variety of cuisines.